ProgrammEverything/FileConverter/README.md

 ## How to build
 To build this program.
 You need the following dependencies.
 And all other dependencies relating to it:
 - ImageMagick (Related to converting images)
-- X11 (You need to use X11.
-Can run in Compatibility mode)
 - WxWidgets
 ### Needed build tools
 - CMake